HSH303 - Health Practicum

 Important Enrolment Information

-Prior to commencing a placement, students are required to obtain a police check.
-The Faculty of Health Work Integrated Learning Team utilise an online service called ‘Fit2Work’, and students will receive an email with instructions on how to apply.
-Students should not apply for a police check until they have received this email from Fit2Work.
+Prior to commencing a placement, students working in an external host organisation are required to obtain a police check.
+The Faculty of Health utilise an online service called 'Fit2Work'.

 Some organisations may also require students to obtain a Working with Children check if they will be working directly with children or families whilst on placement.
 If a Working with Children check is required students will need to source this via the Victorian Government Working with Children Check site